OverloadUT/OLGhostMaster/Docs/GhostMaster_ReadMe_v30.txt

 Unzip the contents of GhostMaster30.zip into your UT2004 directory.
 It will place the files in the proper locations.

+Note: For Steam installs, your UT2004 directory will be located in {Steam Library Location}\steamapps\common\Unreal Tournament 2004

 To play Ghost Master, fire up UT2004, go to instant action or host game, then choose Ghost Master from the list of gametypes.